 Because cats are obligate carnivores and require diets that contain mostly meat (unlike dogs who are omnivores and can live off of a variety of different foods), their bodies aren’t able to digest fibrous foods as easily as dogs and don’t always like the variety of people foods that dogs do, according to Werber.
 However, any type of meat, like chicken, is right up their alley.

-A good source of lean protein, chicken can be a great choice for your cat, as long as it is cooked thoroughly and the skin, which can be fatty, is removed before feeding it to your cat, Werber said.
-Chicken is another ingredient often found in commercial cat foods, like Tiny Tiger chicken pate canned cat food or Rachael Ray Nutrish real chicken and brown rice dry cat food.
+A good source of lean protein, chicken can be a great choice for your cat, as long as it is cooked thoroughly and the skin, which can be fatty, is removed, Werber said.
+Chicken is another ingredient often found in commercial cat foods.

 Can cats eat pumpkin?
 Not only is pumpkin low in calories and high in fiber, it is also be an effective treatment for cats who suffer from abnormal stools.
 You can incorporate pumpkin into cat treats since it’s both safe and healthy.